Ryantron/SSW-590-Project/backend/README.md

      -  `index.js` - entry file
      -  `app.js` - expose ExpressJS app here
      -  `routing.js` - may be needed if there is too many middleware and routing code to be left in `app.js`
+  -  `helpers/` - code that is executed before tests
   -  `features/` - main part of the app
      -  `(featureA)/` - a specific feature, e.g. authorization
         -  `configs/` - featureA-specific configuration